-On a fixed-price contract, if the freelancer has requested payment, the pending escrow payment will be released to the freelancer upon approval by you or automatically after 14 days.
+On a fixed-price contract, if the freelancer or agency has requested payment, the pending escrow payment will be released to the freelancer or agency upon approval by you or automatically after 14 days.
 You can also reject the payment request.

 If no payment requests have been made, the funds in escrow will remain in escrow until they are released by you (the client) or the contract has ended.

 If needed, you can request an escrow refund.
 If your freelancer approves the refund or does not respond within seven days, we will refund the money in escrow to you.
 Refund credits can take up to five business days to appear.